OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

   For an example of how to get public key XML from  a .cert file, see [PublicKey Class](/dotnet/api/system.security.cryptography.x509certificates.publickey#examples).

 > [!NOTE]
-> After creating a new provider the signed cards won't load immmediately and they will fail with the error below.
-If you're sure that your payload is correct, then it is advised to just wait for the changes to propagate.
+> Once your submission is approved, it may take some time to take effect.
+If you encounter the error below when sending signed cards, and you're sure that your payload is correct, please try again after a few hours.
+>
-> ```
+> ```text
 > Adaptive card signature validation failed - Failed to validate signature
 > ```